SmartiesCoin/Smartiecoin/README.md

 What is Smartiecoin?
 ----------------

-Smartiecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Smartiecoin is a digital currency that enables instant payments to anyone, anywhere in the world.
 Smartiecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Smartiecoin Core is the name of open source